-Note 1: Uniforms and all other items of apparel and equipment (e.g., warm-ups, socks, headbands, T-shirts, wristbands, headgear, and towels) may bear only the manufacturer's normal label or trademark as it is used on all such items for sale to the general public.
-This label or trademark must be contained within a four-sided geometrical figure (i.e., rectangle, square, parallelogram) that does not exceed 21⁄2 square inches.
+Note: Uniforms and all other items of apparel and equipment (e.g., warm-ups, socks, T-shirts, headgear, and towels) may bear only the manufacturer's normal label or trademark as it is used on all such items for sale to the general public.
+This label or trademark must be contained within a four-sided geometrical figure (i.e., rectangle, square, parallelogram) that does not exceed 21/4 square inches.
 This restriction is applicable to all apparel worn by student-athletes during the conduct of the institution's competition, which includes any pregame or postgame activities.
 Noncompliance can affect a student-athlete's eligibility.
+See NCAA Bylaw 12.5.4 for more information.